 It's because she really believes she is worthless.

 Feelings of worthlessness are lies that will keep you scared and bound.
 Today you must see your worth!
 If you are having trouble seeing your worth, look at the people that love you most.
-How would they feel without your love in their lives?
-How sad would they be if they never experienced the special memories you made?
+How would they feel without you in their lives?
+How sad would they be if they never experienced the special memories you made together?
 Reflect on your irreplaceable light today.
 Your light is so special, so uniquely you.
 In the whole cosmos, there is only one like it.

 When the Eight of Swords appears reversed it means you are escaping from once powerful self-limiting thoughts.
 Old fears that once had a great hold over your life and are now losing their grip.
-Reversed cards bring a quality of mutability to the fixed imagery of upright cards.
-Reversed cards also indicate inwardly-directed healing is occurring around the issues that the symbols are depicting.
-In the case of the Eight of Swords it indicates that the blindfold is coming off, allowing you to see yourself, with clear perspective.
+Reversed cards can indicate inwardly-directed healing is occurring around the issues that the symbols the card portrays.
+In the case of the Eight of Swords it indicates that the metaphorical blindfold is coming off, allowing you to see yourself, with clearer perspective.
 You can choose to see the whole you, as opposed to only seeing the worries, fears, or limitations that surround just a small part of you.
 The Eight of Swords reversed represents escape.
 Like Harry Houdini, you are wriggling out of the mental traps that used to bind and blind you.
 You are becoming more adept at seeing yourself clearly, without the outworn blindfold.
 You can see more of your opportunities and gifts.
 You can begin to see what really makes you happy in this life.
 Without the blindfold you can see the light again, and your worth.
 You can see you are so much more than what you are worried about at any given time.

 What are all the various roles you play in life?
 Are you an Artist?
-Comedian?
 Lover?
 Mother?
 Writer?
 Musician?
 Brother?
 Sister?
-Mechanic?
 Teacher?
 Wise One?
 Healer?
-Driver?
 Collector?
-Best fried?
-Doctor?
+Best friend?
 Scholar?
 Expert?
 Gardener?
 Father?
 Daughter?
 Tarot reader?
 Your roles change depending on who it is that you are interacting with.
 Also, each role is only one piece of all that you embody.
 Don't feel trapped by limiting yourself to only one role, blindly worrying about one aspect of your life that fails to encapsulate "the whole you."
 You are not one dimensional.
-Look at all of your complex roles you play in this life.
+Look at all your complex roles you play in this life.
 Write them down.
-Remember all that you are.
+Remember all that you encompass.
 Take off the blindfold and cut away your bonds.
 See the value of the whole you with eyes wide open.
-This will cause the fears surrounding only one part of your life to look small by comparison.
-Enjoy the gift of perspective.
-You are free whenever you choose to be.
+This will cause the fears surrounding only one part of your life to look small by comparison to your totality.
+Reclaim the gift of perspective.
+You will be free whenever you choose to be.